Diesel Engine Principle and Working Cycle Explained:

 A diesel engine is mainly classified into two types - Indirect-Injection (IDI) & Direct-injection (DI).
-The Direct-Injection diesel engine is an earlier generation technology which later evolved into its successor & more advanced CRDi.
-Today, simple DI engines are still being widely used, especially in utility vehicles, trucks, buses & generators.
-The more sophisticated & refined CRDi diesel engines have also become very popular in the Sedans, MPVs, SUVs and Luxury cars in the recent past.
+The Direct-Injection diesel engine was an earlier generation technology.
+It later evolved into its successor & more advanced CRDi.
+Today, simple DI engines are still being widely used; especially in utility vehicles, trucks, buses & generators.
+Furthermore, sophisticated & refined CRDi diesel engines became very popular in the Sedans, MPVs, SUVs and Luxury cars in the recent past.

 For more information, please click:

 Read more: How a two Stroke Diesel Engine works?>>